adunis/globe-seekers-vault/locations/Globeseekers I/Grumshar.md

 .
 These titans shaped the harsh landscapes of Grumshar, their battles carving mountains and forging valleys.
 From the sweat and sparks of these titanic clashes, the Ironforged emerged, inheriting their ancestors' strength and a deep connection to the plane's elemental forces.

 Unlike the orcs of other worlds, the Ironforged possessed an innate understanding of metalwork.
 They mined the rich veins of iron and other metals that ran through Grumshar's mountains, forging weapons, armor, and tools of extraordinary quality.
-Their cities were fortresses of iron and stone, built to withstand the constant tremors and elemental storms that ravaged the plane.
+Their [[Cities]] were fortresses of iron and stone, built to withstand the constant tremors and elemental storms that ravaged the plane.

 The Ironforged society was structured around a strict hierarchy based on strength and martial prowess.
 Warlords led their clans in constant battles for territory and resources, their clashes echoing the titanic conflicts of their ancestors.
 Yet, amidst this perpetual conflict, there existed a code of honour and respect among the Ironforged.
 They valued courage, loyalty, and mastery of combat, seeing these qualities as essential for survival in Grumshar's unforgiving environment.